nest/nest-simulator/doc/userdoc/contribute/styleguide/styleguide.rst

 The NEST documentation style guide
 ==================================

-.. contents:: On this page, you'll find
+.. contents:: On this page, you will find
    :local:
    :depth: 1